Zuikyo/ZIKRouter/README.md

 - [x] Declare routable protocol.
 There're compile-time checking and runtime checking to make safe routing
 - [x] Declare a specific router with generic parameters
 - [x] Decouple modules and add compatible interfaces with adapter
-- [x] Encapsulate navigation methods in UIKit (push, present modally, present as popover, segue, show, showDetail, addChildViewController, addSubview) and your custom navigation actions into one method
+- [x] Encapsulate navigation methods in UIKit (push, present modally, present as popover, segue, show, showDetail, addChildViewController, addSubview) and custom transitions into one method
-- [x] Remove a UIviewController/UIView or unload a module by one method, never to use pop、dismiss、removeFromParentViewController、removeFromSuperview in different situation
+- [x] Remove a UIviewController/UIView or unload a module through one method, without using pop、dismiss、removeFromParentViewController、removeFromSuperview in different situation.
+Router can choose the proper method
-- [x] Support storyboard
+- [x] Support storyboard.
+UIViewController and UIView from a segue can auto create it's registered router
 - [x] Error checking for UIKit view transition
 - [x] AOP for view transition
 - [ ] Support Mac OS and tv OS